abulka/lcodemaps/README.md

 # Boxes represent any namespace

-In Literate Code Maps diagrams, boxes represent any Namespace - not just Classes.
+In Literate Code Maps diagrams, boxes can represent any Namespace/Component/File/Thing - not just Classes.
 Even files can be represented.
 Code Map diagrams boxes can represent:

 * classes